Retail EDI Glossary

 Product Information Management (PIM)

-The item information required to market and sell products through distribution channels.
-A central set of product data can be used to feed information to media such as websites, print catalogs, ERP systems, and electronic data feeds to trading partners.
+The centralized system to manage product item information in one place.
+A single shared master set of product data can be used to feed information to websites, marketing teams, ERP systems and trading partners.

 Product Turns